Why is my fuse box not working

 Electrical

-The answer to 'why is my fuse box not working' is that there are several common causes, including tripped circuit breakers, blown fuses, and faulty wiring.
-The symptoms may include lights flickering, outlets not working, or the entire fuse box being completely dead.
+The answer to 'why is my fuse box not working' is that there are several common causes, including a tripped circuit breaker, a blown fuse, faulty wiring, or a problem with the main electrical panel.
+Symptoms may include lights flickering, outlets not working, or the entire fuse box being non-functional.

 Step-by-Step Guide